Cherri-robo/tiktok-repost-scraper-json/README.md

 Uses a console script to grab the reposts.
 JavaScript widget to embed them.
 Clean output.
 No login.
 No API.
-No nonsense.
+No bs.

-Tried to make this automatic, but TikTok CAPTCHA said absolutely not.
-So this is the next best thing.
+Tried to make this automatic, but TikTok CAPTCHA said no. So this is the next best thing.

 ---